johnbayko/hicp/docs/hicp.rst

     "enabled":
       The user agent will allow the user to select or unselect an item, and will generate events for each.
+This is the default.

     "disabled":
       The user agent will not allow the user to select or unselect an item.